Risk Assessments in the Past: Simple to Use, But with Limited Value

 The table below gives some examples and consideres how well suited qualitative and quantitative approaches are for each:

-How to introduce Quantitative Risk Assessment Approaches, alongside existing Qualitative Frameworks
+How to Introduce Quantitative Risk Assessment Approaches, Alongside Existing Qualitative Frameworks

 If you already have a company-wide risk assessment framework it can be difficult to make a case for changing it.
 The risk assessment framework is likely a core part of the information security management system, and it may be part of regulatory reporting.
 Introducing a new approach is a big step.